EricDelgado993/Dynamic-Movement/README.md

 ## **Overview**
 The **Dynamic Character Movement** program simulates and tests dynamic movement behaviors for characters in a 2D space.
 Using the Newton-Euler-1 movement update algorithm, the program calculates and updates the position of each character based on their movement behavior after every time step.
 The simulated trajectories are logged in a `.txt` file in CSV format, making it easy to analyze and visualize the results.

+This project is a great example of simulating dynamic systems and implementing steering behaviors for character movement.
+Perfect for games, simulations, and AI behavior modeling.

 ---

 ## 📂 **Project Files**